armsp/trama/README.md

 ### Euler job sumission commands
 * For non gpu tasks -  `sbatch -n 1 -t 24:00:00 -J job_name --mem-per-cpu=262144 -o log_file_%j.log -e error_file_%j.err --wrap=python similarity.py` <-- make sure to change according to your files and needs
 * For LLaAM 2 tasks
-  - For 7b and 13b models - sbatch -n 4 -t 8:00:00 -J job_name --mem-per-cpu=8192 -G 1 --gres=gpumem:35G -o log_file_%j.log -e error_file_%j.err --wrap=CUDA_VISIBLE_DEVICES=0 python python-file.py
+  - For 7b and 13b models - `sbatch -n 4 -t 8:00:00 -J job_name --mem-per-cpu=8192 -G 1 --gres=gpumem:35G -o log_file_%j.log -e error_file_%j.err --wrap=CUDA_VISIBLE_DEVICES=0 python python-file.py`
-  - For 70b model - sbatch -n 4 -t 8:00:00 -J job_name --mem-per-cpu=8192 -G 4 --gres=gpumem:35G -o log_file_%j.log -e error_file_%j.err --wrap=CUDA_VISIBLE_DEVICES=0,1,2,3 python python-file.py
+  - For 70b model - `sbatch -n 4 -t 8:00:00 -J job_name --mem-per-cpu=8192 -G 4 --gres=gpumem:35G -o log_file_%j.log -e error_file_%j.err --wrap=CUDA_VISIBLE_DEVICES=0,1,2,3 python python-file.py`

-Non chat LLaMA 2 models were NOT used becasue those models are not finetuned for chat or Q&A. They should be prompted so that the expected answer is the natural continuation of the prompt.
+Non-chat LLaMA 2 models were NOT used becasue those models are not finetuned for chat or Q&A. They should be prompted so that the expected answer is the natural continuation of the prompt.
 **NOTE**: Successful execution of Euler jobs assume that you already have the LLaMA 2 models and dataset files and USE model in a persistent storage on Euler itself.
 ## Time Distribution (55 hours to allocate at minimum)
 - Dataset Preparation and gathering and analysis: > 10 hours